GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Supports loading `ept.json` + `BIN or LAZ or ZST` tiles:
     - Normally loaded via URL (containing `ept.json` file)
     - Local loading is supported, all required files need to be in a single folder
-    - It is using customized `EPTStreamLoader` (based on custom `EPT Loader`)
+    - It is using customized `EPTStreamLoader` (derived from custom `EPT Loader`)
-    - This loader was created with assistance from Microsoft Copilot and Google Gemini
+    - This loader was also created with assistance from Microsoft Copilot and Google Gemini
   - The viewer allows setting Level Of Detail (LOD) the same as for the above stated `PCD+XYZ+LAS Viewer`
   - Consider adjusting LOD settings to improve performance and memory usage